 Blueberries pack a hefty nutritional punch, being high in fiber, potassium and vitamins A, C and K. The nutrition in blueberries makes them a great option for snacking or topping your bowl of cereal or yogurt.

-And we can't forget the other health benefits of blueberries, like potentially lowering blood pressure and helping to manage cholesterol and blood sugar, according to the Cleveland Clinic.
-Blueberries are also linked to healthy aging and better brain health.
+And let's not forget the other health benefits of blueberries: They're linked with lower blood pressure, cholesterol and blood sugar, according to the Cleveland Clinic.
+Blueberries are also associated with healthy aging and better brain health.

 Video of the Day